lola-tech/handbook/content/index.md

 Onelogin - This will allow you to log into most Lola Tech systems

-Slack, Runn, CharlieHR, 1Password, Atlassian, G Suite --> you receive invites to join by email as a new starter.
+Slack, Runn, CharlieHR, Atlassian, G Suite --> you receive invites to join by email as a new starter.
 These applications and services are integrated with our SSO solution, you need your OneLogin credentials to access your account.

 GitHub - as a new starter you need to provide a personal GitHub account to be added to the organisation

+1Password - It provides a place for users to store various passwords, software licenses, and other sensitive information in a virtual vault

 Zoom - if you need a Zoom subscription please reach us on the #lolasupport channel.